 How do I know I'm getting the right cremated remains?

-We take special precautions to safeguard identity with a personal identification band that is placed on your loved one the moment he or she is taken into our care.
-Our personal identification system tracks every phase of the cremation process including name, date, time, your loved one’s personal ID number, and the name of the responsible Meldrum Mortuary staff member.
+We take special precautions to safeguard identity with a personal identification band placed on your loved one when they are brought into our care.
+Our personal identification system tracks every phase of the cremation process, including name, date, time, your loved one’s personal ID number, and the name of the responsible Meldrum Mortuary staff member.

 Can a family witness the cremation?

-Whether your loved one chose to be cremated and buried, or wished to be scattered around the world, we offer full cremation services to help you remember, appreciate, and celebrate a beautiful life.
-For answers to your immediate questions, contact us today at (480) 359-2112.
+Whether your loved one chose to be cremated and buried or wished to be scattered around the world, we offer complete cremation services to help you remember, appreciate, and celebrate a beautiful life.
+Contact us today at (480) 359-2112 for answers to your immediate questions.